 The Human Resource and Compensation Committee of the Board was merged with the Nomination and Remuneration Committee w.e.f.
-February 04.
-2021.
+February 04, the Board has not accepted any recommendations of the were evaluated after seeking inputs from all the directors.
+Audit Committee.